Second-order models and traffic data from mobile sensors: Introduction

 The main contributions and findings made by this paper are summarized as follows.

-\begin{itemize} \item A computational scheme for integrating vehicle trajectory data into the second-order phase transition model is proposed.
-The scheme takes into account different assumptions on the traffic state, and produces estimation results of first- and higher-order quantities along each vehicle trajectory (Lagrangian estimation) or at a fixed location (Eulerian estimation).
+\begin{itemize} \item Several methods for integrating vehicle trajectory data into the phase transition model are proposed.
+These methods are further extended to perform both Lagrangian and Eulerian estimation of traffic quantities.

 \item Along each vehicle trajectory, the estimation of higher-order traffic quantities deteriorates significantly when the sampling frequency decreases, while the estimation of first-order quantities remain relatively accurate with the same sampling frequency.